 For anyone interested in visiting the Colca Canyon needs to go to the city of Arequipa first.
 It is an approximately 10-hour bus ride or a short 1-hour flight from Cusco away.
 Arequipa is also known as the “White City” due to its several buildings made out of Sillar, a smooth white volcanic stone.
 There are plenty of things to do in Arequipa:

 The Main Square, also known as “Plaza de Armas”, of Arequipa is truly beautiful.
 The fountain surrounded by palm trees and benches is a very popular place among visitors and locals.
 From there you can admire the stunning colonial churches and volcanoes that surround Arequipa.
 The city’s largest and most important church is the Cathedral, an impressive building of the 17th century stretching over the entire length of the plaza.

 Only a few steps from the main square lies the colorful Monasterio de Santa Catalina.
 It is basically a town within the town with its own flair.
 It offers a fascinating insight into the life of the nuns in the 16th century.
 Plenty of rooms recreate the ancient dormitories, chapels, kitchens, etc. You should definitely not miss out on it.

 Museo Santuarios Andinos

-This museum famous for Juanita, a 12-year old Inca girl that was sacrificed in the mid-15th century and found by anthropologist Johan Reinhard in 1995 during an expedition to the Mount Ampato.
-Tours are offered in Spanish, English and French where you can see the Juanita mummy in a class cabinet as well as a lot of findings of the Inca culture in this region.
+This museum famous for Juanita, a 12-year old Inca girl that was sacrificed in the mid-15th century and found by anthropologist Johan Reinhard in 1995 during an expedition to Mount Ampato.
+Tours are offered in Spanish, English, and French where you can see the Juanita mummy in a glass cabinet as well as a lot of findings of the Inca culture in this region.